The Benefits Of Outdoor Play For Kids Ages 3-11

 7. Reduces Screen Time & Tech Dependence

 Find it tough to get your kids to turn off the screen?
 You're not alone.
 Consistently scheduling in time for active outdoor play can be a natural way to set clear screen time boundaries - without tears or battles.
 Getting kids up off the couch to engage with peers and the natural world reduces tech dependence and the many risks associated with a sedentary lifestyle.
+If you're looking for more ways to ease kids off devices, our guide to engaging screen-free activities for kids has plenty of ideas to try this week.

 How Much Outdoor Playtime Do Kids Really Need?

-Many experts suggest aiming for between 1 and 3 hours of outdoor time per day, and the WHO recommends at least 2 to 3 hours of active play for preschoolers (ages 3-4) and 2 to 3 hours of physical activity, including 60 minutes of moderate-vigorous exercise, for school-aged children (ages 5-12).
+To put a number on it, the WHO recommends at least 2 to 3 hours of active play for preschoolers (ages 3-4) and 2 to 3 hours of physical activity, including 60 minutes of moderate-vigorous exercise, for school-aged children (ages 5-12).

-Best Outdoor Play Activities For Ages 3-11
+What Are The Best Outdoor Play Activities For Ages 3-11?

 At Refresh Sports, we're all about unstructured outdoor play - and we know that high-quality toys can be the hook that gets children engaged in all the right ways.
 Whether you're in search of innovative beach toys and pool toys to take water play to the next level, flying toys like boomerangs that will make your kids' spirits soar, or multiplayer games that the whole gang can enjoy, you'll find them in our inventory.